Endocarditis is a life-threatening inflammation of the inner lining of the heart's chambers and valves. This lining is called the endocardium.

 - Take care of your teeth and gums.
 Brush and floss your teeth and gums often.
 Get regular dental checkups.
 Good dental hygiene is an important part of maintaining your overall health.

-- Don't use illegal IV drugs.
+- Don't use illegal drugs.
 Dirty needles can send bacteria into the bloodstream, increasing the risk of endocarditis.

 Certain dental and medical procedures may allow bacteria to enter your bloodstream.